thieu1995/IntelELM/README.md

 $ pip install intelelm
 ```

-After installation, you can import IntelELM as any other Python module:
+After installation, you can check the version of current installed IntelELM by:

 ```sh
 $ python